 - 1. Relate knowledge of the pathophysiology, risk factors, etiology and clinical presentation of atrial fibrillation including symptoms, physical assessment, relevant diagnostics, and laboratory findings, to patient-specific clinical findings to make appropriate, patient-specific drug therapy recommendations. - 2.
-Relate knowledge of pharmacology, pharmacokinetics, pharmaceutics, and evidence-based therapeutics to patient-specific clinical findings to make

-- appropriate, patient-specific drug therapy recommendations for at least TWO of: vancomycin, gentamicin, phenytoin, and/or digoxin. - 3.
-Relate knowledge of antimicrobial susceptibility, pharmacokinetics, pharmacodynamics, patient compliance, and therapeutics to assess and formulate antimicrobial stewardship recommendations to narrow antimicrobial therapy and/or switch from intravenous to oral therapy. - 4.
+Relate knowledge of pharmacology, pharmacokinetics, pharmaceutics, and evidence-based therapeutics to patient-specific clinical findings to make appropriate, patient-specific drug therapy recommendations for at least TWO of: vancomycin, gentamicin, phenytoin, tacrolimus, and/or digoxin. - 3.
+Relate knowledge of antimicrobial susceptibility, pharmacokinetics, pharmacodynamics, patient compliance, and therapeutics to assess and formulate antimicrobial stewardship recommendations on appropriate duration of therapy, narrowing antimicrobial therapy, and/or switching from intravenous to oral therapy. - 4.
 Relate pharmacological knowledge of relevant medications to pathophysiology of AKI/CKD to make/suggest appropriate and patient specific renal dose adjustments.